philthompson10/sip/docs/abi_14.rst

 .. c:function:: int sipIsEnumFlag(PyObject *obj)

     This determines if an object is a sub-class of :py:class:`enum.Flag`.
+This is only present if the ``PyEnums`` :mod:`sip` module configuration option is set.

     :param obj:
         the object.